 Special Needs Provision

 The SEN provision at North Beckton Primary School provides a wide and comprehensive offer to pupils attending the school.
-The pupils benefit from an extensive range of internal and external specialist resources.
+Pupils benefit from an extensive range of internal and external specialist resources.
 We believe that all children and young people should have an equal opportunity to attend a mainstream primary school.

-The school uses B squared and CASPA in order to assess and set targets for pupils with SEN. Our pupils’ achievements are celebrated throughout the school during assemblies, displays and earning team points.
+The school uses B Squared and CASPA in order to assess and set targets for pupils with SEN. Our pupils’ achievements are celebrated throughout the school during assemblies, displays and earning team points.

 SEN Information report

-The school is legally required to publish a SEND information report which sets out its aims regarding SEND in school for more information click the link
+The school is legally required to publish a SEND information report which sets out its aims regarding SEND in school for more information click the link below.

 Local School offer at North Beckton